 The last muscles in the deepest layer are levatores costarum.
 These muscles extend inferiorly from the transverse processes of the C7-T11 vertebrae to the superior border of the rib located one level below.
 They elevate the ribs and rotate the thoracic spine.
 They are innervated by posterior rami of spinal nerves T1-T12.

-You can use this collection of helpful Kenhub resources to expand and test your knowledge about the muscles of the posterior trunk.
+You can use this collection of helpful Kenhub resources to expand and test your knowledge about the deep muscles of the back.